vkamiansky/omniture-interceptor/README.md

 </configuration>
 ```

-4) The Omniture requests capturing process is started by pressing a key;
+3) The Omniture requests capturing process is started by pressing a key;

-5) Pages will be opened automatically with an interval of 3 seconds.
-When a request is captured an echo message is sent to console.
-As soon as all the pages are opened the respective message will be printed out and you will be able to stop the capturing process by pressing a key when ready.

-6) The differences between parameters of requests captured for the candidate and the current environments as well as all the caught requests will be saved to the log file.
+4) The differences between parameters of the requests captured for the candidate and the current environments as well as all the caught requests will be saved to the **log-file.txt**.